-Note: Positions funded by entitlement grants must work within published federal and state guidelines to ensure compliance.
-Contact your school's Grants Administrator to determine entitlement grant status and acceptable job duties and responsibilities.
+Note: Positions funded by Federal and State grants must work within published federal and state guidelines to ensure compliance.
+Contact your school's Grants Consultant to determine grant status and acceptable job duties and responsibilities.

-ESSENTIAL DUTIES AND RESPONSIBILITIES include the following.
-Other duties may be assigned.
-To perform this job successfully an individual must be able to perform each essential job function satisfactorily.
-Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential job functions.
+To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
+The requirements listed below are representative of the knowledge, skill, and/or ability required.
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.